samclifford/samclifford.blog/fullpubs.md

 ------------------------ --------------------------------
 @zoe2017ofmdpm           Overfitted mixtures and Dirichlet process mixtures for spike classification

+@colinbrt                Application of boosted regression trees to agricultural data from multiple sources

 @herdsa2016              Redesign of a first year unit with blended learning to improve student engagement and success

 @falk                    Review paper on modern statistical methods for analysing spatial data